Contents

 There are two main types of mount:

-- Alt-Azimuth – this is the easiest to use and best for observing/astronomy
+- Alt-Azimuth (including Dobsonian) – this is the easiest to use and best for observing/astronomy

-- Equatoral – these are best for astrophotography but are much more cumbersome and harder to use
+- Equatorial – these are best for advanced astrophotography and are much more cumbersome and harder to use

 You will almost certainly want an alt-azimuth mount for a child as it’s much simpler – you just point and look.